 Applications for available positions that begin in 2022 will be reviewed beginning in Fall 2021 and considered on a rolling basis until the positions are filled.
 For full consideration, application by October 30, 2021 is recommended.

 THE SIMONS FOUNDATION'S DIVERSITY COMMITMENT

 Many of the greatest ideas and discoveries come from a diverse mix of minds, backgrounds and experiences, and we are committed to cultivating an inclusive work environment.
-The Simons Foundation provides equal opportunities to all employees and applicants for employment without regard to race, religion, color, age, sex, national origin, sexual orientation, gender identity, genetic disposition, neurodiversity, disability, veteran status, or any other protected category under federal, state and local law.
+The Simons Foundation actively seeks a diverse applicant pool and encourages candidates of all backgrounds to apply.
+We provide equal opportunities to all employees and applicants for employment without regard to race, religion, color, age, sex, national origin, sexual orientation, gender identity, genetic disposition, neurodiversity, disability, veteran status, or any other protected category under federal, state and local law.